Debt Consolidation (what to consider + real life stories included)

 Both debt settlement and debt consolidation are used to handle personal debt, but they work in very different ways.

 Debt settlement is used to reduce the total amount of debt owed.
-Whereas debt consolidation is about reducing the number of creditors you owe.
+On the other hand, debt consolidation is about reducing the number of creditors you owe.

 With debt consolidation, you combine multiple debts into one.
-Debt settlement is when you ask one or more of your creditors to accept less than you owe.
+Debt settlement is when you ask one or more creditors to accept less than you owe.

-If the creditor agrees, you both reach a settlement agreement in either a lump sum or installments.
+If the creditor agrees, you reach a settlement agreement in a lump sum or installments.

-If you’re already behind on payments and are struggling to meet them, then debt settlement might be a better option.
+If you’re already behind on payments and struggling to meet them, debt settlement might be a better option.

-In this case, if you’re already behind on payments you might struggle to get a debt consolidation loan anyway because of the impact on your credit score.
-So, debt settlement is definitely something to try out to reduce the burden.
+In this case, if you’re already behind on payments, you might struggle to get a debt consolidation loan because of the impact on your credit score.
+So, debt settlement is definitely something to try to reduce the burden.

-Debt settlement is the next logical step if you’re out of options, have poor credit, and want to avoid declaring bankruptcy if at all possible.
+Debt settlement is the next logical step if you’re out of options, have poor credit, and want to avoid declaring bankruptcy if possible.

 It may mean taking a hit on your credit score, but you might have to just accept that.
 Once the debts are clear, you can get to work on repairing that damage.